einverne/einverne.github.io/_posts/core-samples/2011-12-29-jekyll-introduction.md

 ---
 layout: post
-category : lessons
+category : jekyll
-tagline: "Supporting tagline"
+tagline: "jekyll"
+description: "jekyll tutorial"
 tags : [intro, beginner, jekyll, tutorial]
 ---
-{% include JB/setup %}

 This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
 Directly following the intro we'll learn exactly _how_ Jekyll does what it does.